The Dopamine Problem We Built

 Replacing the Doom Scroll

+That is the substitution that changes everything.
 Doom scrolling persists because it is the path of least resistance to dopamine.
-You are tired, stressed, bored.
-You open your phone.
-Infinite content appears.
-Your brain gets what it wants.
-The activation energy is zero.
-The reward is immediate.
+Zero activation energy.
+Immediate reward.
 The cost is invisible (time, attention, mental health) and deferred.

-AI tools have matched that activation energy.
-Open your phone.
-Describe what you want.
-Watch it happen.
-The reward is equally immediate.
-But instead of losing 45 minutes to a feed, you spent 45 minutes building something.
-The dopamine is equivalent.
+For the people where it does work, the substitution is real.
+Instead of losing 45 minutes to a feed, you spent 45 minutes building something.
+The dopamine is comparable.
 The output is not.

 The Substitution Effect